 - The pilot ladder should be permanently marked at regular intervals so that it can be rigged to the required height without any difficulty

 - 2 man ropes should be kept at hand ready for immediate use.
-The diameter of man-ropes should not be less than 28mm.
+The diameter of the man-ropes should not be less than 28mm.
 It is used at the request of the pilots

 - The distance between the sea level and the lower end of the pilot ladder depends on the size of the pilot boat being used.
 This is decided by the pilot.
 The officer in charge should confirm beforehand rigging the pilot ladder.
 In no case shall the lower end of the pilot ladder become awash in the water